castai/docs/docs/guides/ingress.md

 # Exposing your app to the internet

-Making your CAST AI hosted application available on the internet is done in the conventional Kubernetes way: by deploying an [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+To have your CAST AI hosted application available on the internet you will need to deploy an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

 CAST AI clusters are automatically provisioned with:

 * Ingress controller and the necessary multi-cloud load balancers infrastructure;
 * A certificate manager configured to manage TLS certificates with [letsencrypt.org](https://letsencrypt.org);
-* Metric collection for your ingress traffic;
+* Metric collection for your Ingress traffic;

 See [cluster infrastructure](../concepts/cluster-infrastructure#ingress) for more details.